 Along with Matthew J. Hoffmann (Toronto), Robert Denemark (Delaware), and Clifton van der Linden (Toronto), I am engaged in a project that explores the constitutive effects of the practice of multilateral treaty-making in the global context.

-Our 2018 article, “Understanding Treaty-Making as Constitutive Practice” (Journal of Global Security Studies, 3(3): pp. 339-357), makes use of diplomatic history and social network analysis (SNA) to argue that multilateral treaty-making is a taken-for-granted practice of the international system is constitutive of both competent state actors and the international system itself.
+Our 2018 article, “Understanding Multilateral Treaty-Making as Constitutive Practice” (Journal of Global Security Studies, 3(3): pp. 339-357), makes use of diplomatic history and social network analysis (SNA) to argue that multilateral treaty-making is a taken-for-granted practice of the international system.
+Rather than merely a tool used by states, the practice is itself constitutive of both state actors and the international system itself.

-This flirtation with issues of global governance builds on my long-held interest in the institutions and structures of the post-WWII global order.
-On this, see my short Chapter with John Kirton (Toronto), “Global Governance from America, Canada and the Responsible Rest“, in Debating a Post-American World (2012), part of the Routledge Security and Governance series.
+This engagement with questions of global governance builds on my long-held interest in the institutions and structures of the post-WWII global order.
+On this, see my short chapter with John Kirton (Toronto), entitled “Global Governance from America, Canada and the Responsible Rest“, in Debating a Post-American World (2012), part of the Routledge Security and Governance series.

 III.
 Interpretive Methods and Methodologies

-I am also working on a research agenda that explicitly interrogates the interpretive and qualitative methods at the heart of my research.
-In particular, I am interested in the role of researchers in the production of knowledge and in exploring the role of power and positionality within all stages of the research process.
+I am also working on a research agenda that explicitly interrogates the interpretive and qualitative methods that are the heart of my research.
+In particular, I am interested in the exploring role of researchers in the production of knowledge, given contextually dependent effects of power and positionally, and how to teach and learn from these complex realities.